-Eastern and central Africa
+Eastern and Central Africa

 The traffic of weapons and explosives from Libya has also flowed into east Africa.
-Somalia has suffered violence from the Al Qaeda-linked Al Shabaab, which controls much territory in southern and central Somalia, enforcing sharia law.
+Somalia has suffered violence from the al-Qaida-linked al-Shabaab, which controls much territory in southern and central Somalia, enforcing sharia law.
 The Islamist group also carries out attacks in Kenya, murdering Christians and other non-Muslims.

 Islamists have wreaked havoc in Mozambique.
-Al-Sunna wa Jama'a (known locally as Al Shabaab due to comparisons with the Somalia-based group, but regarded by the US as an IS affiliate) took control of Cabo Delgado in Mozambique's far north in 2020, subjecting the population to shocking violence.
-It was only with the help of Rwandan and South African forces that in late 2021 Mozambique drove the terrorists back.
+Al-Sunna wa Jama'a (known locally as al-Shabaab due to comparisons with the Somalia-based group, but regarded by the U.S. as an IS affiliate) took control of Cabo Delgado in Mozambique's far north in 2020, subjecting the population to shocking violence.
+It was only with the help of Rwandan and South African forces that in late 2021, Mozambique drove the terrorists back.

 IS affiliates and other Islamists are also active in central Africa, including the Democratic Republic of the Congo (DRC), which has been afflicted with violent conflict for many years.
-For example, in October 2020 terrorists, thought to have links with IS, killed at least 120 and burned down a church building along with 45 houses in DRC's North Kivu province.
+For example, in October 2020, terrorists thought to have links with IS killed at least 120 and burned down a church building along with 45 houses in DRC's North Kivu province.

-Hunger and food insecurity
+Hunger and Food Insecurity

-Of ten "extreme hunger hotspots" cited in an Oxfam report on global food insecurity, five are in Africa - DRC, Ethiopia, Sudan, South Sudan and the western Sahel - these areas alone accounting in 2020 for 61.5 million people experiencing "crisis-level hunger".
-By November 2021 it was estimated that 239 million people in sub-Saharan Africa were at risk of malnutrition.
+Of 10 "extreme hunger hotspots" cited in an Oxfam report on global food insecurity, five are in Africa - DRC, Ethiopia, Sudan, South Sudan and the western Sahel - these areas alone accounting in 2020 for 61.5 million people experiencing "crisis-level hunger."
+By November it was estimated that 239 million people in sub-Saharan Africa were at risk of malnutrition.

-These reports and others indicate the overlapping and interconnected causes of the global food crisis that is afflicting Africa so deeply.
+These reports and others indicate the overlapping and interconnected causes of the global food crisis afflicting Africa so deeply.
 Conflict is perhaps chief among the drivers of food insecurity, as farmers are forced off the land and food supplies are looted or destroyed.

 Natural disasters also have a devastating impact.
-Persistent drought and desertification over the last five years have led to repeated failed harvests and, in turn, widespread malnutrition, acute hunger and desperate famine in Madagascar.
-At least half a million children under the age of five are malnourished, more than a million people are in danger of starvation, and many have already starved to death.
+Persistent drought and desertification over the last five years have led to repeated failed harvests, and in turn, widespread malnutrition, acute hunger and desperate famine in Madagascar.
+At least half a million children under age 5 are malnourished, more than a million people are in danger of starvation, and many have already starved to death.

 Economic shocks also drive hunger and famine.
-In early 2021 the World Bank reported that the pandemic had already pushed as many as 40 million Africans into poverty.
-This foreshadows further unrest and instability: "Africa's Covid crisis is yet to come," says Nic Cheeseman, professor of African politics at the University of Birmingham.
+In early 2021, the World Bank reported that the pandemic had already pushed as many as 40 million Africans into poverty.
+This foreshadows further unrest and instability: "Africa's Covid crisis is yet to come," says Nic Cheeseman, professor of African politics at the University of Birmingham, U.K.

 Food insecurity leads not only to hunger and starvation but also to further conflict.
-The ISS reported in September that "supply chain disruptions, climatic shocks, rapid spikes in commodity prices and lockdowns" have "created fertile ground for unrest".
+The ISS reported in September that "supply chain disruptions, climatic shocks, rapid spikes in commodity prices and lockdowns" have "created fertile ground for unrest."
 Conflict - a cause of food crisis - is also a result of food crisis.

-Corruption, instability and mis-government
+Corruption, Instability and Misgovernment

-Africa's troubles are compounded by governments often unable or unwilling to do anything about violence and hunger.
-Government is characterised by instability, a fact that provides opportunities for Islamists.
-In Mali and Somalia, for example, Al Qaeda-affiliated groups have stepped into the role of government by providing services such as Islamic schools.
+Governments often unable, or unwilling to do anything about violence and hunger compound Africa's troubles.
+Government is characterized by instability, a fact that provides opportunities for Islamists.
+In Mali and Somalia, for example, al-Qaida-affiliated groups have stepped into the role of government by providing services such as Islamic